fkapsahili/EntRAG/README.md

 uv run poe entrag --config default
 ```

+The results will then be saved in the `evaluation_results/` directory.

 #### Creating Custom Configurations

 To create a custom configuration for your specific evaluation needs: